telekom-security/tpotce/cloud/ansible/README.md

 <a name="ansible"></a>
 ## Ansible Installation
+Example for Ubuntu 18.04:
 At first we need to add the repository and install Ansible:
 `sudo apt-add-repository --yes --update ppa:ansible/ansible`
 `sudo apt install ansible`

+For other OSes and Distros have a look at the official [Ansible Documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

 <a name="agent-forwarding"></a>
 ## Agent Forwarding